 Many companies do not like the involvement of a government on their business model, except when they have some money to offer.

 The first, most straightforward offer to clients is an actual product, ranging from basic commodities up to finished goods.
 A BMW car is one example, but today also digital products can be included.

 A first way to upgrade your business model is to offer a service next to the product.
-BMW in this case will not only sell you a car, but will include maintenance and other services around the product.
+BMW, in this case, will not only sell you a car but will include maintenance and other services around the product.
 Of course, a lot of companies offer only services without product.

 The two concepts of product and service are commonly applied throughout our economy.
 In the last years, several companies have moved a step further by offering an experience to customers.
 BMW does not sell a car with a service in this case, but a driving experience.

 The typical currency that clients pay with, is money – which is critical to company’s revenue models.
 This is in contrast to exchange.
-The building blocks make a differentiation between two types of money.
+The blocks make a differentiation between two types of money.
 This first icon represents the normal value of a good, including profit.

 This second icon represents money as well, but less than the normal amount covering cost and profit of what is offered.
 Usually this transaction implies that other revenue streams are added to the traditional business model.

-Information is one of the key items that’s being transfered in modern business models.
+Information is one of the key items that’s being transferred in modern business models.
 Depending on the context a mixture of ‘information’ related items (content, data, knowledge, articles,..) are being used in relation to this block.

 Ownership rights, IP and even the right to emit CO2 are items that stakeholders can exchange between each other.
 This must be the most abstract block but is necessary to illustrate the innovativeness of several models.